krakend/krakend-documentation/endpoints/_index.md

 The endpoints return HTTP content to the end-user in any of the [supported encodings](/docs/endpoints/content-types/), regardless of the type of backend you are connecting to.

 If, for instance, one of the backends you are connecting to uses AMQP, Kafka, gRPC, or any other supported services, KrakenD will perform automatically for you both the protocol and the encoding translation.

+## Additional endpoint functionality
+The `extra_config` entry of any endpoint can include additional components that provide further functionality.
+The following is the list of all components accepted under `extra_config`, see the linked documentation of each for more information:

+{{< schema data="endpoint_extra_config.json" norecurse="auth/api-keys,proxy" title="Available components of an endpoint">}}